telamon/oxytox/README.md

 ```
 Hello World!
 We have a somewhat early 🎁 for you.

 It's an experimental social game that lets you send
-real hugs to friends and family over the internet.✨
+real hugs over the internet.✨

-Truth is, it's also a tiny puzzle, can you solve it?
 Challenge someone you're comfortable with
 or just pm an oxytox to someone who could use it.

 Directly after you've exchanged cyberhugs, replay your recording followed
 by X's recording.
-When the awkwardness starts dissapearing, do you feel the "hugsies"?
+When the awkwardness starts dissapearing, do you feel the "oxytoxies"?
-If your answer is "yes", can you explain why? 🤓
+If your answer was "yes", can you explain why? 🤓

 Merry Christmas! /DecentLabs 🎅
 ⬇️⬇️⬇️ The Game ⬇️⬇️⬇️